alessvale/shaders/README.md

 # shaders
-A collection of various shaders developed in different editors
+A collection of various shaders developed in different editors.